Submitted Nov 2022 ; Updated Dec 2025

 Choosing to study History locally

-Why History then?
-It was a subject that I felt reasonably comfortable with, given my four satisfying years studying it for Integrated Humanities (Elective) and GCE 'A' Levels H2 History, especially being taught by Mr. Teh Chee Siong.
-Apart from this subject-based familiarity, I have been blessed with the History faculty at NUS who have been very supportive of students pursuing our respective research interests.
-For example, I had the chance to delve deeper into my Teochew heritage and Singapore's oldest Teochew temple when I was writing my research assignment for a higher-level History module.
+Why history then?
+It has been a subject I have felt reasonably comfortable with, given my four satisfying years studying it for Integrated Humanities (Elective) and GCE 'A' Levels H2 History, especially during classes and consultations led by Mr. Teh Chee Siong.
+Apart from this subject-based familiarity, I have been blessed to interact with many history faculty members at NUS who have been very supportive of students pursuing their respective research interests.
+For example, I had the chance to delve deeper into my Teochew heritage through researching Singapore's oldest Teochew temple, when I was writing my research assignment for a higher-level history module.
 This eventually culminated in my recent research article, "If Roofs could Talk and Walls could Speak: The Understated Arts of Yueh Hai Ching Temple" published on Berita, the official publication of Malaysia, Singapore, Brunei (MSB) Studies Group.

-Always receptive to opportunities, I have also had the fortune of meeting three wonderful professors, Dr. Jack Meng-Tat Chia, Dr. Priya Maholay-Jaradi, and Prof. Irving Johnson, all of whom are well-established scholars and practitioners in the fields of history, religion, art history, and painting.
-Their lectures, our conversations, and even artistic collaborations became sources of newfound joys and inspirations to take two additional minors in Art History and Southeast Asian Studies.
-It is through my interactions with them and the larger NUS History community, alongside engaging myself deeper with various extracurriculars within and without NUS, that I found new bearings in studying here.
-My recent Ngee Ann Kongsi Distinguished Scholar Award and accompanying Lianhe Zaobao article came as a delightful surprise and addition to my existing trove of memories collected in the past few years, a sweet reminder that hidden gems are everywhere!
+Always receptive to opportunities, I have also had the fortune of meeting three wonderful professors—Prof. Jack Meng-Tat Chia, Dr. Priya Maholay-Jaradi, and Prof. Irving Johnson—all of whom are well-established scholars and practitioners in the fields of history, religion, art history, and painting.
+Their lectures, heartfelt sharings, and even artistic collaborations have become sources of newfound joys and inspirations for me to complete two additional minors in Art History and Southeast Asian Studies.
+It is through my interactions with them and the larger history community, alongside engaging myself deeply with various extracurriculars within and without NUS, that I gradually found my bearings here in NUS and Singapore.
+My recent Ngee Ann Kongsi Distinguished Scholar Award, along with the Lianhe Zaobao feature, was a delightful affirmation of my sustained exploration of pursuits adjacent to fine arts.

-While this transition from studying fine arts to history had initially appeared sudden and disjointed, I have discovered many overlapping areas between these two core disciplines and in fact, gradually discovered that interdisciplinarity is, in fact, one of my strong suits.
+While this transition from studying fine arts to history had initially appeared sudden and disjointed, I have discovered many overlaps at the intersection of history and art, and developed interdisciplinarity as one of my strong suits.

 Seeking joy & peace wherever life takes you